 How is impact evaluation contributing to evidence use in low- and middle-income countries?

-3ie executive director Marie Gaarder will be part of a panel on what facilitates and inhibits the use of impact evaluation products in policymaking decisions organised by the Center for Global Development.
+3ie executive director Marie Gaarder participated in a panel on what facilitates and inhibits the use of impact evaluation products in policymaking decisions organised by the Center for Global Development.

 Time: 09:30-11:00 EST

 Richard Manning, Senior Research Associate, Blavatnik School of Government, University of Oxford

 Ian Goldman, Advisor on Evaluation and Evidence Systems, CLEAR Anglophone Africa and Professor, University of Cape Town

 Gonzalo Hernández Licona, Director, Multidimensional Poverty Peer Network (MPPN)

 Marie Gaarder, Executive Director, International Initiative for Impact Evaluation (3ie)